When your child has ADHD, anxiety, mood instability, or symptoms that don’t fully make sense…

 When People Usually Find Me

-Most individuals and families arrive here after trying several approaches that helped temporarily but never fully explained the bigger picture.
+Most individuals and families arrive here after trying several approaches that helped temporarily—but never fully explained the bigger picture.

-Often there is a growing sense that the body is working harder than it should just to stay balanced.
+Often, there’s a growing sense that the body is working harder than it should just to stay balanced.

 How Care Is Structured

-I don’t offer a menu of programs.
+I don’t offer a menu of programs or one-size-fits-all plans.

 Care begins by identifying where the system is constrained, and what cannot be rushed.